-A by-product of this is that they cultivate a following of people who subscribe, like, and share their content.
+A by-product of this is that they cultivate a following of people who subscribe to, like, and share their content.

-Influencers at the nano and micro level are people who still need to hold down a day job.
-They create helpful content for others in their spare time
+Influencers at the nano and micro level (up to 40k followers), are people who still need to hold down a day job.
+They create helpful content for others in their spare time.

 This means they don’t get paid life-changing money, and are often working just as hard as you to promote their site or channel.